Birdo1221/Golang-Net/README.md

 ❗ Remember that this is a POC / concept

 :lock: Security Considerations

 This project is intended for educational and learning purposes only.
 The code provided here is a very simplified example of a botnet architecture.
 Remember that using a botnet for any malicious purposes is strictly prohibited and against ethical guidelines.
 This project is intended for educational and learning purposes only.

-The code does not include advanced security measures, and it is not suitable for production use.
-If you plan to build a real botnet or similar systems, ensure that you understand the legal implications and the importance of securing the system to prevent unauthorized access.
+The code does not include advanced security measures, and it is not suitable for Public use.
+If you plan to build a real botnet or similar systems, ensure that you understand the legal implications of you actions and the importance of securing  system's to prevent unauthorized access.

-:handshake: Contributing
+:handshake:
 Contributions are welcome!
-If you find any issues or have improvements to suggest, feel free to create a pull request.
+If you find any issues or have improvements to suggest, feel free to create a pull request or just reupload, no need to reference me for the SRC.

-:page_with_curl: License
+:page_with_curl:
 This project is licensed under the MIT License - see the LICENSE file for details.